vifon/yeetlight/README.md

 interfaces on `8080` TCP port.

 Afterwards edit `public/config.json` according to the intended smartlight setup.

+Open `http://localhost:8080` in a web browser.

+## Configuration

-The `bulbs` config option should contain a mapping in one of these forms:
+`config.json` should contain a JSON object with a `bulbs` key contain a list of bulbs.
+Each bulb has one of the following forms:

+- named bulb

         "Bulb name": {
           "addr": "192.168.xxx.xxx"
         }

-…or if no name is needed…
+- anonymous bulb (the address is also the name)

         "192.168.xxx.xxx": {}

-Open `http://localhost:8080` in a web browser.
+Additionally if a bulb is a part of a larger setup, it may contain a `slaves` key with a list of *names* of other bulbs that will follow its state (controlled with a checkbox):

+    "192.168.xxx.xxx": {
+      "slaves": [ "Bulb name" ]
+    }

 ## Security considerations